johanna-oncken/Full-Stack-Marketing-Analytics-ROI-Multi_Touch-Attribution-Data-Warehouse-Bronze-Silver-Gold-/data_warehouse/docs/data_catalog.md

 ---

 ### 10. **gold.fact_touchpath**
-- **Purpose:** Contains all touchpoints ordered per purchase, reconstructs the user’s marketing journey leading up to a purchase.
+- **Purpose:** Contains all touchpoints ordered per purchase, reconstructs the user’s pre-purchase path.
 - **Grain:**   One row per touchpoint contributing to a purchase
 - **Columns:**